 Cooper's unusual tricks have resulted in some media/press attention, including an interview with the Daily Mail, an interview published in The Sun, Mirror, and other publications, and videos shared by a large number of media outlets including the NY Post and Huffington Post.
 In 2015 Cooper's puppy tongue trick video was even featured on the home page of Yahoo!
 In 2016 Kirsty and Cooper were filmed as part of a TV documentary (more detail to follow).
-Since 2015, Cooper also has a talent agent - the lovely Layla at Urban Paws UK.
+From 2015-2022 Cooper also had a talent agent - the lovely Layla at Urban Paws UK.

 Although some have claimed that Cooper is on the path to doggy stardom, Kirsty isn't sure of where things will go, or where she wants them to go - apart from she wants to make sure that Cooper is happy and content!
 Currently (December 2016), Cooper spends most of his time snuggling at home, mixed in with some runs on the beach and occasional training sessions.